Azure/Azure-Sentinel/Solutions/Minemeld/Playbooks/MinemeldPlaybooks/Minemeld-CreateIndicator/readme.md

-# OpenCTI- Add Indicators in OpenCTI Playbook
+# Minemeld- Add Indicators in Minemeld Playbook
  ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions
  1. Searches for the matching indicator info of Entities (IP Address, FileHash, URL) in Minemeld